-How To Make A VHF Radio Call
+How To Make A VHF Radio How To Use

-- When all communications are over both parties will say ‘out’ to indicate that the conversation has ended.
+- When all communications are over, both parties will say ‘out’ to indicate that the conversation has ended.
 And that’s how to make a VHF radio call 🙂

-A VHF Radio Call Video Example
+A VHF Radio How To Use Video Example

 An example of two cruisers using the VHF radio on channel 16 is as follows: